ElvisWong213/apple_music_lyrics/README.md

 ## About This Project

-Get lyrics for Apple Music
+Get lyrics from Apple Music

 ## Framework Used
 - [dotenv](https://github.com/dotenv-rs/dotenv) 0.15